francofaa/hereticsSRD/Items.md

 Spells are cast from items, thereby removing the need for tracking separate spell slots.
 Spells take up item slots and must be used with two hands when cast.
 Spells do not typically require attunement.

 ### Wards
-Wards augment magicked defense.
+Wards augment Warded defense.
 Starting wards are very simple, likely made by the character, local religious figures, wise folks, or stumbled upon.

 Characters may not start with stronger wards than md+1.